-BILL GRIFFITH audio excerpt: “I’m sure somebody will be offended, which will be nice—to still offend somebody after all these years.
+BILL GRIFFITH podcast excerpt: “I’m sure somebody will be offended, which will be nice—to still offend somebody after all these years.
 People who only know Zippy comics through King Features will probably be surprised to see that Zippy was more adult-oriented.”

 Zippy is an American icon, a mouthpiece alternatively for the social and political views of his creator or just a place to drop a twisted joke or punchline.

 But for those who know Zippy the Pinhead only as a syndicated daily comic in newspapers around the world, you might be surprised to learn the character has a rich history starting in the underground comix world of the 1970s.
 And he was actually a secondary banana to creator Griffith’s first character, Mr. Toad.

 All sorts of pinhead history can be found in Griffith’s introduction to his new collection, Lost and Found: Comics 1969-2003.
 It’s a 364-page treasury of some of the cartoonist’s earliest work, including Zippy and pre-Zippy, such as Young Lust, Tales of Toad, Thrilling Murder and more.